Flashforge AD5X: Multi-Color FDM 3D Printer with High-Speed Printing and Auto Leveling

 • Maintenance guide, support info, license, status, screensaver

-Flashforge AD5X 3D printer interface showing device info, including printer name, location, nozzle model, firmware update options, and settings icons.
+Flashforge AD5X 3D printer interface showing device info, including printer name, nozzle model, firmware, and IFS update options.

 What connectivity options are available on the Flashforge AD5X?